DnD Flanking Rules (Optional and Core)

 How it works

-2. Opposite-side positioning.
-The 2 attackers must occupy squares on directly opposite sides of the target — not diagonal corners, but cardinal opposites (north/south or east/west relative to the target's space).
+1. Two creatures must be on directly opposite sides of the target — not diagonal corners, but across from each other along a shared edge of the target's space.

 Common scenarios